rabbitmq/support-tools/docs/Reporting_RabbitMQ_For_Kubernetes_Issues.md

 **Important:**  Example commands are used in this section, make the required edits to file names and so on for your environment before running these commands.

-If the prerequisites ok, next, complete checks on the Operators.
+If the prerequisites are ok, next, complete checks on the Operators.
 By default, Operators are installed by the `PackageInstall` object in the `rabbitmq-system` namespace.

 * To get the status, description, and definition file for the deployed Cluster Operator, information about the replicaset and the pods running inside the `rabbitmq-system` namespace, and to review the logs for the Cluster Operator pods, run the following commands.
   ```